Gravity Payments

 Since a term loan can be short-term or (very) long-term, it can be used for short-term needs such as purchasing inventory or long-term needs such as buying property.

-Let’s look at the differences between working capital loans and term loans.
+Let’s look at the differences between working capital funding and term loans.

 Repayment Terms

-Working capital loan: this is typically used to cover a business’s needs over the next year.
-So, a working capital loan is likely to have a duration of one year or less.
-And with certain types of working capital loans – such as a merchant cash advance – the payments adjust with the ebbs and flows of the small business’s sales.
+Working capital funding: this is typically used to cover a business’s needs over the next year.
+So, working capital funding is likely to have a duration of one year or less.
+And with certain types of working capital – such as a merchant cash advance – the payments adjust with the ebbs and flows of the small business’s sales.

 Term loan: this is typically used to cover a business’s long-term needs.
 So, the duration is several years in many cases.
 The repayment terms are not flexible, as payments are due on a set schedule.